BriarmossX1/BriarmossX1/README.md

 I'd love to make this a career.
 I started learning MSDos when I 5yr old.
 ...

-- 🌱 I’m currently learning(or always still working on learning) Javascript and C#.
+- 🌱 I’m currently learning(or always still working on learning) all parts of Javascript, and woprking on C# to try at some game development.
 ...

 - 💞️ I’m looking to collaborate on I really don't know yet.
 I need to work on a project to get the experience,